🍷 Exclusive Deals Active β€” Save Up to $100 on Your First Shipment | See All Deals β†’

 By: Best Wine Club Reviews Editorial Team

 The most damaging myth in wine culture is the generalisation that wine gets better with age.
-It costs people money — spent on “vintage” bottles that have passed their peak — and it keeps them from drinking wines they should be enjoying right now.
-Let me be direct: around 90–95% of wine produced worldwide is made to be drunk within three years of the harvest.
+Around 90–95% of wine produced worldwide is made to be drunk within three years of the harvest.
 Keeping it longer is not going to improve it.

 Storage Matters as Much as Time